A probabilistic approach for acoustic emission based monitoring techniques: with application to structural health monitoring: Nonparametric clustering approach for AE event identification and feature extraction

 \section{Nonparametric clustering approach for AE event identification and feature extraction}

-An interesting development can be made by extending the model into a mixture of Poisson distributions.
+The lead-break demonstration provides some insights into the practical implementation of a Poisson distribution for modelling AE data.
+An interesting development to this approach can be made by extending the model into a mixture of Poisson distributions.
 The idea is to have the events of interest modelled by a set of independent distributions, each characterised by a different mechanism responsible for the generation of the observable AE events.
 In doing so, the approach now aims to infer the parameters of the various components comprising the mixture model.

 This idea inevitably leads to the problem of identifying AE events in \textit{burst-type} signals, requiring the determination of a suitable window-length (Section \ref{sec:lead_break_test}).
 Before dwelling on ways in which the robustness of the model can be improved, some background on mixture models will be covered so that this paper is as self-contained as possible.
-The interested readers can refer to \cite{murphy2013} or \cite{Bishop2006} if wishing to learn more on the machine-learning methods covered in this work.
+The interested readers can refer to~\cite{murphy2013} or~\cite{Bishop2006} if wishing to learn more on the machine-learning methods covered in this work.